 - SEND CCP Reviews with the class teacher take place in October, February and June.

 - If your child has an Education, Health Care Plan (EHCP) there will be an annual review where parents/carers and all agencies involved will be invited to attend.

 - Parents/carers Drop In (Autumn Term), Parents/carers consultations (Spring term) and written end of year reports (Summer term)

 How does the school know how well my child is doing?

 - Class teacher’s ongoing assessments (your child’s work, observations etc.)

-- The headteacher, Mr David Worthington, will have discussions with the class teacher about your child’s progress.
+- The Headteacher, Mrs Helen Smart, and the SENDCo, Mrs Beverley Morgan will have discussions with the class teacher about your child’s progress.
 This will take place at the end of each term, December, April and July.

-- The Pastoral & Welfare Manager’s monitoring of the Goodman’s Strengths and Difficulties to measure impact and progress.
+- The Pastoral Lead’s monitoring of the Goodman’s Strengths and difficulties to measure impact and progress.

 How will I know what progress my child should be making?